 Accidents at work statistics

-There were 3 332 fatal accidents at work in the EU-27 during 2018, an increase of 60 deaths compared with the year before.
+There were 3 408 fatal accidents at work in the EU during 2019, an increase of 76 deaths compared with the year before.

-In 2018, one fifth of all fatal accidents at work in the EU-27 took place within the construction sector.
+In 2019, more than a fifth of all fatal accidents at work in the EU took place within the construction sector.

-In 2018, almost three quarters of all accidents at work in the EU-27 concerned: wounds and superficial injuries; dislocations, sprains and strains; or concussion and internal injuries.
+In 2019, almost three quarters of all accidents at work in the EU concerned: wounds and superficial injuries; dislocations sprains and strains; or concussions and internal injuries.

 This article presents a set of main statistical findings in relation to indicators concerning non-fatal and fatal accidents at work in the European Union (EU); the statistics presented have been collected within the framework of the European statistics on accidents at work (ESAW) administrative data collection exercise.